 Typically, a property insurance policy, such as a commercial property policy or business owner’s policy (BOP), can have business interruption insurance added as an endorsement or rider.
 It is rarely offered as a stand-alone policy.

-Usually, the coverage period is determined by how long it takes the business to get back to normal operations.
+Going further, the coverage period is determined by how long it takes the business to get back to normal operations.
 It may take time for inventory or equipment replacement, repair or rebuilding, and regain customer demand.
 Policies typically have a waiting period before coverage begins (for example, 48 hours), and the coverage typically lasts longer, until the business is fully operational again or until a predefined time limit is reached.

-How Is the Amount of Coverage Determined?
+How To Determine the Amount of Coverage